UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 # Rules

-The main rescource available to the player are the enemies they fend off.
-Destroying these enemies grant gold which the player can use to buy various one time use items to help clear tough enemies, as well as defensive structures to barricade the crystal.
-The amount of structures the player can have at any given time is limited, and the gold needs to be spent strategically as well, managing these limited resources are essential to beating the game.
+The main resource available to the player are the enemies they fend off.
+Successfully clearing these enemies off the screen with defensive structures or the time bomb ability grant the player gold to spend on better defenses or powerful but temporary upgrades through the consumable items available for purchase.
+Penalties result in the player losing gold, and they can potentially go into debt, preventing item buying.
+This is caused by answering time questions incorrectly.
+After fending off three waves of enemies, the player will have beaten the current level, and will have to go through two more levels, so three levels in total, each containing three waves.
+At the end of the game, regardless if the player won or lost, a summary of some stats is presented;
+such as waves survived, total gold earned, enemies destroyed, among others.
+These are used to give the player a final score and let them know which time questions they should work to improve on.

 # Objects/Entities